Running op-reth with Historical Proofs

 1. Download and extract an `op-reth` snapshot from [datadirs.optimism.io](https://datadirs.optimism.io/) into your `datadir`.

-3. Proceed to **Initialize Proofs Storage** (step 2 below).
+3. Proceed to **Initialize Proofs Storage** below.
 The `proofs init` command initializes the proofs database at the snapshot's chain tip — it does not retroactively populate proofs for blocks already in the snapshot.

 ### 2. Initialize Proofs Storage

-Initialize the separate storage used by the ExEx to store historical proofs.
-This step is **required** before starting the node with `--proofs-history`, even when reusing an existing op-reth datadir or restoring from a snapshot.
+Initialize the separate storage used by the historical proof store.
+This is **required** before starting the node with `--proofs-history`, even when reusing an existing op-reth datadir or restoring from a snapshot.

 ```bash theme={null}